kggold4/computer-science-B.Sc-materials/year 1/Data visualization/README.md

-# Data visualization with Python course materials
+# Data Visualization Course Materials

 * find the final project of the course in: https://github.com/kggold4/final-project-data-visualization.git